ajaquith/securitymetrics-aws/readme.md

 ## The `base` role

 The `base` role installs all of the essential services needed for a basic machine, other its core applications.
 Essential services include logging, job scheduling (`cron`), network time protocol (NTP), and remote login (SSH).
-For hosts in the `dev` group, the `base` role also installs multicast DNS so that it can be easily discovered and connected to on the local network.
+For hosts with names ending in `.local`, the `base` role also installs multicast DNS so that it can be easily discovered and connected to on the local network.
 Specifically, the role:

 1. Using `apk`, installs the `audit`, `chrony` (NTP), `curl`, `git`, `net-tools` (`netstat` etc), `rsyslog` (logging) and `tzdata` packages.